THE CONCLUDING CHAPTER OF CRAWFORD

 Alfred Steele (May 10th, 1955 - April 19th, 1959) (The marriage lasted 3 years and 11 months)

-*Note: Contrary to popular belief, none of Joan's marriages passed the four-year mark.
-Joan's longest marriage was to Douglas Fairbanks, Jr. They divorced 21 days before their 4-year wedding anniversary.
-This is followed closely by Joan's marriage to Alfred Steele.
+(Note: Contrary to popular belief, none of Joan's marriages actually passed the four-years mark.
+Joan's longest marriage was to Alfred Steele.
 Steele passed away 20 days before their 4-year marriage anniversary.
-Joan's shortest marriage was to Franchot Tone, lasting 3 years and 6 months.
+This is followed closely by Douglas Fairbanks, Jr., the couple divorced 21 days before their 4-year wedding anniversary.
+Joan's shortest marriage was to Franchot Tone, which lasting 3 years and 6 months.)

 Christina Crawford, born June 11th, 1939